Technical and Regulatory

 The Northern Ireland Protocol places the conformity assessment border between Great Britain and Northern Ireland in the Irish Seas.
 This means that Northern Ireland still follows European legislation and therefore still requires CE markings to be affixed to relevant products, A special provision in the ‘Protocol’ allows UK Approved Bodies to test to EU standards thus enabling the affixing of a combined CE and UK(NI) marking for use by GB manufacturers supplying NI.

-The UK-CPR also maintains specific requirements for importer, distributors certification and test bodies and national regulatory enforcement authorities.
+The UK-CPR also maintains specific requirements for importers, distributors certification and test bodies and national regulatory enforcement authorities.
 As such, it is incumbent on specifiers to comply with these requirements.

-It is also important to take on board that as from 1st January 2022, the CE marking will no longer be recognised in Great Britain.
+It is also important to take on board that from 30th June 2025, the CE marking will no longer be recognised in Great Britain.
 This means that all CE marked products will have to affix the UKCA marking following involvement by a UK Approved Body.

 All involved in the supply chain need to be aware that if ever UK and EU requirements diverge, then the above situation will change.